-In the family tree of Chinese chicken recipes, empress chicken is the spicy cousin of sweet and sour chicken recipes.
-The breading creates a crave-able crunch and the sauce brings a tang of vinegar with a touch of sweetness.
+In the family tree of Chinese chicken recipes, empress chicken is the spicy cousin of sweet and sour chicken recipe.
+The breading creates the perfect coating and the sauce brings a tang of vinegar with a touch of sweetness.
 You top it all off with as much heat as you can stand!

-For other more mellow Asian dishes, try chicken marsala, honey garlic chicken, or Mongolian chicken!
+For more wonderful Asian dishes, I hope you’ll try our Hunan beef, easy beef chow mein, honey garlic chicken, or Mongolian chicken!

 I love all Asian recipes!
 That flavor palette always knows how to perfectly combine sweet, savory, and spicy into delectable ways.
 And this recipe is a celebration of all that makes Asian recipes great!